 It’s also important to pinpoint the best organizational structure to infuse AI and to consider how to manage the technology.

 Continue reading to learn more about what executives need to know about AI.

-AI is many different technologies that work as one to allow machines to understand, sense, act, and learn with intelligence that approaches a human-like standard.
+AI is many different technologies that work as one to allow machines to understand, sense, act, and learn with intelligence that approaches a human brain-like standard.
 As it turns out, many people have different ideas of what AI is because it isn’t any one thing or technology.

-Natural language processing and machine learning are two examples of AI which each changing and evolving in separate paths.
-When these disparate technologies are applied with analytics, data, and automation, businesses are better positioned to achieve their goals, whether it’s to increase sales, enhance customer service, or optimize the global supply chain.
+Natural language processing and machine learning are two examples of AI each changing and evolving in separate paths.
+When these disparate technologies are applied with analytics, data set, and automation, businesses are better positioned to achieve their goals, whether it’s to increase sales, enhance customer service, or optimize the global supply chain.

 Narrow AI is powerful, but they focus on relatively small roles.

 That said, narrow AI has a lot of power to transform lives and organizations, so pursuing narrow AI efficiencies is well worth doing.

 General AI is what we often seen in science fiction, such as robots acting and thinking like a human being.

 They’re able to think strategically and creatively – handling all kinds of incredibly complex tasks.